stonychen/another-soap/README.md

 If request XML contain a section of Header, we need to add a method `setHeader` inside the class `ExampleService`.

 Let's see below code, `RequestHeader` is one of the parameters.
 We can add more paramters.
-Correspondingly we need to add `Parameter` on for the method.
+Correspondingly we need to add `param` on for the method.

 ``` typescript
 class ExampleService extends SoapService {